 \section{Conclusion}

-This paper examined how urban geometry, beyond the built-up parameters, affects A2G propagation for UAV-based ABS deployments.
-Using extensive MATLAB RT at 26 GHz across four urban layouts with the same built-up statistics, we demonstrated that NLoS PLE decreases towards $2.5$-$3$ with height.
-At the same time, LoS PLE remains near $2$, and shadow fading becomes smaller at higher altitudes.
+This paper examines how urban geometry, beyond built-up parameters, affects A2G propagation for UAV-based ABS deployments.
+Using MATLAB RT at 26 GHz across four layouts with identical built-up statistics, we show that NLoS PLE decreases toward $2.5$--$3$ with height, while LoS remains near $2$ and shadow fading reduces at higher altitudes.
 Although the overall trends are governed by $(\alpha,\beta,\gamma)$, spatial layout introduces a small PLE shift of about $\pm 0.2$, indicating that geometry has a measurable impact.
 The suburban environment exhibits two height regimes: a low-altitude region characterized by diffraction and shadowing, and a higher region (above 100 m) where reduced blockage and weak reflections result in a slight increase in PLE.
 Lastly, we proposed a unified height-dependent LSF model based on a four-parameter sigmoid for $P_{\text{LoS}}(\theta)$ and exponential expressions for PLE and shadow fading.
 The model closely matches RT statistics with low RMSE and KL divergence and generalizes well across all tested layouts.
-It provides a practical and compact tool for ABS planning and 3D network design in complex urban areas.
+It provides a practical tool for ABS planning and 3D network design in complex urban areas.
 Future work will extend this framework to higher frequencies, mobility, and real measurement validation.